mawillcockson/dotfiles/INSTALL_windows.md

 ## Testing and finale

-Now ssh should be able to see the keys on the key/card:
+Now `ssh` should be able to see the keys on the key/card.

+To test this, make sure the key/card is inserted, and run:

 `ssh-add -L`

 This is the most important part, and if this shows an error message about connecting to an agent, a bad response from an agent, or just nothing, then please make prolific use of your search engine of choice.

-To download the repository, git should be able to talk with GitHub.
+To download the repository, `git` should be able to talk with GitHub.
 To test this, [the following should print out a short message][github-test-ssh]:

 ```
 ssh -T git@github.com